 November 2013: Hike The Halo 2013.
 A race at Angel Stadium that combined stair climbing and running.
 The 2-mile course had 2,000+ steps.
 I finished 3rd in my division (!) with an official time of 30:20.

-April 2013: Fight For Air Climb 2013.
-I didn’t train as much as I did for this event last year, and I was fighting a cold that week, but I still raced up the stairs to the top of the 63-story Aon Center in 17:21 (Official Time).
+April 2013: Los Angeles Fight For Air Climb 2013.
+Despite a lack of training and a cold I was fighting, I still raced up the stairs to the top of the 63-story Aon Center in 17:21 (Official Time).

 May 2012: BolderBOULDER Memorial Day 10K Race.
 My second 10K.
 I’ve never run so far in a high altitude before, but I ended up finishing only 2 seconds slower than my personal best!
 The finish line, inside the crowded football stadium at the University of Colorado, was pretty spectacular.
 Official Time: 59:08:46.

-Nov 2011: weSPARK’s 3rd Annual 10K Run.
+November 2011: weSPARK’s 3rd Annual 10K Run.
 My first official 10K!
 The course was through the backlots at Universal Studios in Hollywood.
 Read more statistics here and see official race photos here.
 Official Time: 59:06.5.

 I can’t wait to keep adding to this list!